Transaction screen

 Account

 Which of your accounts this entry posts to.
 Required.
 Locked when you opened this editor from inside one account's detail screen.
+A fresh entry opens on the account you last saved a transaction to, and the quick-pick chips are your most-used accounts.

 Payee